illo by Nick Hayes

 My name's Alex Musson, I put Mustard together in my spare time: editing and designing the mag and writing about half of each issue.
 (I also did this website - web design is my day job.)

 The other half comes from various other contributors, each doing one or two articles or illos.
-There've been about 16 other contributors per issue, several are regulars but there are lots of one-off contributors too - see our staff pages.
+There are about a dozen other contributors per issue; several are regulars but there are lots of one-off contributors too - see our staff pages.

 SO DO YOU ALL WORK TOGETHER IN AN OFFICE SOMEWHERE?